pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 };
 ```

-We will test that it calls first setText with some text, and then, after a pause calls it with different text.
-This is good for tutorial, as it will also demonstrate how we can mock *setText* function for the unit test.
-Before we start test, we need to move asyncFunction in the module, that exports it.
-Let's move it, and *wait* function out of *index.js* to *MyModule.js*:
+We will test that it calls first setText with some text, and then, second time calls it with different text.
+This is good for tutorial, as it will also demonstrate how we can mock functions for the unit tests.
+Before we start testing, we need to move asyncFunction in the module, that exports it.
+Let's move it together with the *wait* function out of *index.js* to *MyModule.js*:
 ```js
 const wait = (milliseconds) => new Promise(resolve => {
   setTimeout(() => resolve(), milliseconds);